An Incentive-Compatible Semi-Parallel Proof-of-Work Protocol: Incentive Attacks on Existing Variations of Parallel PoW Protocols

 Without the support value rule, the adversary can mine but hide all its proofs until it can form a proof set of size $L$ containing all of its own proofs and all honest proofs that have higher hash value than its own proofs.
 The attacker cannot use the honest proofs that have lower hash value than its own lowest hash value while creating a block.
 With the support value rule in place, this proof withholding attack is mitigated as the attacker cannot use the honest proofs that have lower hash value than its own lowest hash value while creating a block, but all the proofs that refer to them are not eligible either.
 For example in \figref{fig::bobtail}, if $p_2$ is mined by the adversary and it tries to create a block with $p_2$ having the lowest hash, it cannot use $p_5$, $p_6$ or $p_7$ when creating a block even though $p_6$ and $p_7$ have higher hash value than $p_2$.

 To further strengthen the protocol, the authors consider a bonus reward rule where proofs, whose support proof is the lowest hash valued proof which eventually created the final block, get a bonus reward.
-The protocol also defines further incentive rules about prioritizing inclusion of proofs in case multiple sets of $L$ proofs are possible.
-We refer the reader to \cite{bobtail} for further details.
+The protocol also defines further incentive rules about prioritizing inclusion of proofs in case multiple sets of $L$ proofs are possible; see \cite{bobtail} for further details.

 In Appendix~\ref{app::bobtail}, we first provide details of the two attacks considered in the original paper of Bobtail, and later create a stronger hard-coded attack for which a pseudo-code is also given.
-We also provide both a theoretical overview as well as a simulation result which shows Bobtail simply has profitability threshold of $\alpha_T=0$ due to the informational advantage that the adversary possesses.
+We also provide both a theoretical overview as well as a simulation result which show Bobtail simply has profitability threshold of $\alpha_T=0$ due to the informational advantage that the adversary possesses.
 As a result, even a small home miner can mount an incentive attack on the protocol.
 It is also noted that the attack scales block interval times, decreases the throughput and increases the latency.